Al-Lubban ash-Sharqiya: History

+Iron Age through Abbasid period

 Al-Lubban ash-Sharqiya has been identified with biblical Lebonah.

-Pottery and sherds from Iron Age II, Hellenistic, Hellenistic/Roman and Byzantine era have been found, as have sherds from the Umayyad/Abbasid eras.
+Pottery and sherds from Iron Age II, Hellenistic, Hellenistic/Roman and Byzantine period have been found, as have sherds from the Umayyad/ Abbasid periods.

+Crusaders, Ayyubids, and Mamluks

-The village was known as "Lubanum" to the Crusaders, and sherds from Crusader/Ayyubid have also been found here.
+The village was known as "Lubanum" to the Crusaders, and sherds from the Crusader/Ayyubid period have also been found there.

-In 593 AH/1196 CE, Muhammad ibn Abd al-Wahid al-Makhzumi al-Lubanni (d.
-1260), a qadi (Islamic judge) in Baalbek, was born in the village.
-In 1320s CE it was marked as Casale Lepna on the map of Marino Sanuto.
+Muhammad ibn Abd al-Wahid al-Makhzumi al-Lubanni (d.
+1260), a qadi (Islamic judge) in Baalbek, was born in the village in AH 593/1196 CE.
+In the 1320s, it was marked as Casale Lepna on the map of Marino Sanuto.

-Sherds from the Mamluk era have been found here.
+Sherds from the Mamluk period have also been found there.

-Ottoman era
+Ottoman period

-In 1517 the village was incorporated into the Ottoman Empire with the rest of Palestine.
-Under the name "Lubban as-Sawi", the village appeared in 1596 Ottoman tax registers as being in the Nahiya of Jabal Qubal of the liwa of Nablus.
+In 1517, the village was incorporated into the Ottoman Empire with the rest of Palestine.
+Under the name "Lubban as-Sawi", the village appeared in the 1596 Ottoman tax registers as being in the Nahiya of Jabal Qubal of the liwa of Nablus.
 It had a population of 75 Muslim households.
 They paid a fixed tax-rate of 33.3% on agricultural products, including wheat, barley, summer crops, olives, and goats or beehives; a total of 15,454 akçe.
 Half of the revenue went to a Waqf.

 In the 18th and 19th centuries, the village formed part of the highland region known as Jūrat ‘Amra or Bilād Jammā‘īn.
 Situated between Dayr Ghassāna in the south and the present Route 5 in the north, and between Majdal Yābā in the west and Jammā‘īn, Mardā and Kifl Ḥāris in the east, this area served, according to historian Roy Marom, "as a buffer zone between the political-economic-social units of the Jerusalem and the Nablus regions.
 On the political level, it suffered from instability due to the migration of the Bedouin tribes and the constant competition among local clans for the right to collect taxes on behalf of the Ottoman authorities."

-In 1838 it was noted as a village el-Lubban, part of the Jurat Merda district, south of Nablus.
-It was also noted that it was inhabited, and had the appearance of an old place, with rock cut tombs above it.
+In 1838, it was noted as el-Lubban, a village in the Jurat Merda district, south of Nablus.
+It was also noted that it was inhabited, having the appearance of an old place, with rock cut tombs above it.
 French explorer Victor Guérin visited the village in 1863, and found it to be in a poor state, but with beautiful old elements as part of the houses.
 The population was estimated to be 300.

-In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Jamma'in al-Thani, subordinate to Nablus.
+In 1870/1871 (AH 1288), an Ottoman census listed the village in the nahiya (sub-district) of Jamma'in al-Thani, subordinate to Nablus.
 In the 1882 PEF's Survey of Western Palestine (SWP), the village was described as being perched on a terrace on the hill, with ancient tombs close by.